-Recognition of software acquired is only allowed if it is probable that future economic benefits to this intangible asset will flow to the Company.
+Recognition of software acquired is only allowed if it is probable that future economic benefits to this intangible assetwill flow to the Company.

-Software acquired is initially measured at cost.
-The cost of acquired software comprises its purchase price, including any import duties and non-refundable purchase taxes, and any directly attributable expenditure on preparing the asset for its intended use.
-After initial recognition, software acquired is carried at its cost less any accumulated amortisation and any accumulated impairment losses.
-Maintenance costs should not be included.
+Softwareacquired is initially measure at cost.
+The cost of acquired software comprises its purchas price, including any import duties and non-refundable purchas daxes, and any directly attributable expenditure on preparing the asset or its intended use.
+After initial recognition, software acquired is carried at its cost less any accumulate dimortisation and any accumulate dimpairment losses Maintenance costs should not be included.

-Internally developed software is capitalized when the Company has the intention and demonstrates the ability to complete the development and use of the software in a manner that will generate future economic benefits, and can reliably measure the costs to complete the development.
-The capitalised costs include all costs directly attributable to the development of the software.
-Internally developed software is stated at capitalised cost less accumulated amortisation and impairment.
+Internally developed software is capitalized when the Company has the intention and demonstrates the ability to complete the development and use of the software in a manner that will generate future economic benefits, and can reliably measure the costs to complete the developmentThe capitalisecosts include all costs directly attributable to the development the software.
+Internally develope coftware is stated at capitalised cost less accumulated amortisation and impairment.

-Subsequent expenditure on software assets is capitalised only when it increases the future economic benefits embodied in the specific asset to which it relates.
-All other expenditure is expensed as incurred.
+Subsequent expenditure on software assets capitalised only when it increases the future economic benefits embodied in the specific asset to which it relates All other expenditures expense as incurred.
 Amortisation is recognised in profit or loss on a straight-line basis over the estimated useful life of the software, from the date that it is available for use.
 The estimated useful life of software is five years subject to annual reassessment.